sakuli/sakuli.github.io/content/docs/enterprise/omd.md

 {{</highlight>}}

 {{<alert>}}
-Installation of any enterprise feature requires a proper setup of the license information.
-You find further information in the [enterpise section](/docs/enterprise#using-licences-information)
+Installation of any enterprise feature requires a proper setup of your license information.
+You can find further information in the [**enterprise section**](/docs/enterprise#using-licences-information).
 {{</alert>}}

 ## Configure OMD

 Sakuli transmits performance data to a Gearman result queue rather than to OMD directly.
 For that we require a gearman-enabled monitoring system in an OMD environment.

-It takes a few steps to set up the monitoring system in order to process Sakulis performance data correctly.
+It takes a few steps to set up the monitoring system in order to process Sakuli's performance data correctly.

 ### Enable and configure mod-gearman

 Use the Makefile located in `OMD_ROOT/share/sakuli/omd/` to configure mod-gearman:

-- enable all services for mod-gearman
+- Enable all services for mod-gearman
-- set the bind IP and port (default: `0.0.0.0:4730`; overwrite with e.g. `export GEARMAN_PORT=192.168.130.10:4731`)
+- Set the bind IP and port (default: `0.0.0.0:4730`; overwrite with e.g. `export GEARMAN_PORT=192.168.130.10:4731`)
-- set the encryption key (default: `sakuli_secret`; overwrite with e.g. `export GEARMAN_SECRET=mykey`)
+- Set the encryption key (default: `sakuli_secret`; overwrite with e.g. `export GEARMAN_SECRET=mykey`)

 Then run: